 where 1.42 is the IQR factor.
 Agilent uses 1.42 as the IQR factor so that the cutoff boundaries encompass 99% of the expected population distribution.
-The user can change this factor to encompass different boundaries, as discussed in the Feature Extraction 10.9 User Guide.
+The user can change this factor to encompass different boundaries, as discussed in the Agilent Feature Extraction for CytoGenomics User Guide.